hirathameem/hirathameem/README.md

 Currently working on CI/CD for current org.

-🌱 I’m currently learning AZ104.
+🌱 I’m currently learning how to build a CI/CD pipeline.

 Experience so far:
 1. Flutter